 For more resources, please visit the National Institute of Dental and Craniofacial Research, U.S. Department of Health and Human Services or the Association of State and Territorial Dental Directors.

-If you need dental care for your child, the ADA Foundation's Give Kids A Smile program may be able to help.
+If you need dental care for your child, the Give Kids A Smile program may be able to help.
 You can call their toll-free number to find out whether there is a GKAS program in your area: 1-844-490-GKAS.
 Through GKAS, children who may not have access to dental health services can receive free dental health education, screenings, preventive care, and/or dental treatment from volunteer dentists and dental team members.
 More than 5.5 million children have received free dental health services since the national Give Kids A Smile program began in 2003.
-The ADA Foundation’s website can also help direct you to clinics closest to your home.
+We can also help direct you to clinics closest to your home from HRSA.

 Additionally, the Children's Health Insurance Program (CHIP) provides free or low-cost health coverage for more than 7 million children up to age 19.
 CHIP covers U.S. citizens and eligible immigrants.